 Describe threshold factors and grant size limits.
 What are the outcome measures expected as a result of the method of distribution?
 Grant awards are based on the amount of funding received from HUD, and the funding formula (described above) is used to distribute funds to local Continua of Care.
-9 State Program Name: HOME Homebuyer and Rehabilitation (HHR) Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
-The program is designed to provide funding for two HOME-eligible activities: Homebuyer assistance: Direct assistance may be provided to eligible homebuyers for acquisition (down payment and closing costs), acquisition and rehabilitation, or new construction.
-Grantees may utilize the funds to construct housing for sale to low- and moderate-income (LMI) homebuyers (household income at or below 80% County Median Income).
-Owner-occupied rehabilitation: Funds are provided for making essential improvements to single-family homes serving as the principal residence of LMI owners.
+Clab Barray Name 1004511 9 State Program Name: HOME Homebuyer and Rehabilitation (HHR) HOME Describe the state program addressed by the Method of Distribution.
+Describe all of the criteria that will be The program is designed to provide funding for two HOME-eligible activities: • Homebuyer assistance: Direct assistance may be provided to eligible homebuyers for acquisition (down payment and closing costs), acquisition and rehabilitation, or new construction.
+Grantees may utilize the funds to construct housing for sale to low- and moderate-income (LMI) homebuyers (household income at or below 80% County Median Income). • Owner-occupied rehabilitation: Funds are provided for making essential improvements to single-family homes serving as the principal residence of LMI owners.
 In addition, eligible costs include energy-related improvements, accessibility improvements, lead-based paint hazard reduction, and repair of code violations.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 Funding is allocated based on need to service households below 80% of County Median Income.
-Specific items requested in the application include, but are not limited to the following: Amount of funds requested by each applicant and by activity Housing need description Marketing plan Waiting lists Outreach process Implementation schedule
+Specific items requested in the application include, but are not limited to the following: • Amount of funds requested by each applicant and by activity • Housing need description • Marketing plan • Waiting lists • Outreach process • Implementation schedule